Cornwallis Square

 Cornwallis Square is a Canadian village in Kings County, Nova Scotia.
 It is located on the Cornwallis River.
+It is planning to rename itself to "King's Square", dropping "cornwallis", with permission from the Nova Scotia government.

 History

 The village commission was originally established in 1947 as the WCG Commission and was responsible for fire protection, recreation and sidewalks in Waterville, Cambridge, and Grafton.
 When the rural community of Woodville was included in the service area in the 1960s the name was changed to Cornwallis Square.

 The area's largest employer is Michelin.

+In April 2025, the village commission voted to drop the name "Cornwallis" and rename the village to Kings Square.
+A First Nation reserve is within the boundary of the village and the policies of former Lieutenant-Governor Edward Cornwallis were odious to residents.
+The new name would reflect that the village is within Kings County.